Fiserv/Commerce-Hub/docs/Resources/Master-Data/Pin-Block.md

 # PIN Key Management

-A PIN entered at the point of sale must be encrypted before it is sent in the payload to Commerce Hub.
+A PIN entered at the point-of-sale *(POS)* must be encrypted before it is sent in the payload to Commerce Hub.
 Commerce Hub currently supports [DUKPT (Derived Unique Key Per Transaction)](?path=docs/Resources/FAQs-Glossary/Glossary.md#derived-unique-key-per-transaction) methodology.
 To comply with debit network mandates, [Triple DES *(TDES)*](?path=docs/Resources/FAQs-Glossary/Glossary.md#tripple-des) DUKPT with double length keys must be supported.

 <!-- theme: info -->
 > Please contact your account representative for more information on the setup and provisioning of DUKPT keys in your environment.